 Core Faculty in the Program

-- Eugene Avrutin (PhD.
-Michigan, 2004) is an Associate Professor of modern European Jewish history and Tobor family scholar in the Program of Jewish Culture and Society at the University of Illinois.
+- Professor Eugene Avrutin (PhD.
+Michigan, 2004) is a Professor of modern European Jewish history and Tobor family scholar in the Program of Jewish Culture and Society at the University of Illinois.
 He is the author of Jews and the Imperial State: Identification Politics in Tsarist Russia (Cornell University Press, 2010).
 Avrutin has published articles on documentation practices, the concept of race, and religious toleration and neighborly coexistence in the East European borderlands.
 His new book, The Velizh Affair: The Story of Jews, Christians, and Murder in a Russian Border Town, will be published by Oxford University Press in 2018.
 He is at work on two projects: a short book tentatively entitled Race in Modern Russia: Critical Perspectives, and a longer book on crime and criminality.
 His scholarship has been supported by the National Endowment for the Humanities, the Woodrow Wilson Center for International Scholars, the American Council of Learned Societies, and the Memorial Foundation for Jewish Culture.

-- Professor Maria Todorova (PhD.
-Sofia, 1977) is a Gutgsell Professor of History and specializes in the history of Eastern Europe in the modern period, with special emphasis on the Balkans and the Ottoman Empire.
+- Professor Maria Todorova (Emerita) (PhD.
+Sofia, 1977) retired as Gutgsell Professor of History and specializes in the history of Eastern Europe in the modern period, with special emphasis on the Balkans and the Ottoman Empire.
 She is the author or editor of Post-Communist Nostalgia (Berghahn, 2010), Remembering Communism: Genres of Representation (SSRC, 2010), Bones of Contention: the Living Archive of Vasil Levski and the Making of Bulgaria's National Hero (Central European U Press, 2009), Balkan Identiities: Nation and Memory (New York U Press, 2004), Imagining the Balkans, (Oxford University Press, 1997, translated in 12 languages, and a second edition in 2009), Balkan Family Structure and the European Pattern: Demographic Developments in Ottoman Bulgaria (American U Press, 1993 and CEU Press, 2006), English Travelers' Accounts on the Balkans (16th-19th c.)
 (In Bulgarian, Sofia, 1987), England, Russia, and the Tanzimat (in Russian, Moscow, 1983; in Bulgarian, Sofia, 1980), Historians on History (in Bulgarian, Sofia, 1988), Selected Sources for Balkan History (in Bulgarian, Sofia, 1977), as well as edited volumes and numerous articles and essays on social and cultural history, historical demography, and historiography of the Balkans in the 19th and 20th centuries.
 Her current research revolves around problems of communism (of which she leads a major international project), as well as nationalism, especially the symbology of nationalism.
 Professor Todorova received her doctorate from the University of Sofia (1977).
 She holds honorary degrees from the European University Institute in Florence and Sofia University in Bulgaria.

 - Donna Buchanan (School of Music: Musical southeastern Europe, the Balkans, and the former Soviet Union (particularly Russia); nationalism in Russian and East European classical music; Mussorgsky; Shostakovich.)